wither-rebirth/Hackthebox-Walkthrough/DarkCorp/Walkthrough.md

 sshuttle -r ebelford:'ThePlague61780'@drip.htb -N 172.16.20.0/24
 ```

-PS: SSHuttle forwards only TCP traffic by default
+PS: sshuttle forwards only TCP traffic by default
-sshuttle is mainly used to tunnel TCP traffic, and ICMP (the protocol used by the ping command) is not forwarded by default.
+`sshuttle` is mainly used to tunnel TCP traffic, and ICMP (the protocol used by the ping command) is not forwarded by default.
 Therefore, even if the tunnel is successfully established, the ping command may not be able to detect the connectivity of the target host through the tunnel.

 Just in case, let's ping 172.16.20.2 :
 ```